Grid ref: TQ 686 812 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-Access from London Road in Stanford-le-Hope – off the A1013, which runs alongside the A13.
+Access from London Road in Stanford-le-Hope.
 Turn south down Butts Lane then left into Mucking Wharf Road.
 Please park considerately by the former church at the start of the footpath.
+SatNav: SS17 0RN.

 About 20 minutes' walk from Stanford station.
 Turn right outside the station then right down Wharf Road.
-You meet the footpath after crossing under the railway.
+Access footpath on the right after the railway bridge.

 Accessible at all times.